Easy Hasselback Potatoes Recipe

 - Line a baking sheet with foil and spray it with cooking oilCooking spray

 - Place a potato on a cutting board in between two chopsticks or the handles of two wooden spoons.
 Slice thin slices approximately ¼ thick but be careful not to cut any lower than 1/3 inch from the base of the potato, to ensure the potato stays intact.
-Repeat until you have sliced all the potatoes6 Potatoes
+Repeat until you have sliced all the potatoes6 potatoes

 - Remove the potatoes from the oven and drizzle the butter mixture over them, sprinkle with vegetarian Parmesan cheese, and return them to the oven for 15 – 20 minutes